Part-Time Hourly Classified

 Hourly classified employees can be classified as either a C3 or C4 employee.
 A C3 employee is someone who works in a regularly scheduled position.
 A C4 employee is a casual, on-call employee, or some student designated positions.
 Your department will determine what your e-class is.
 Many of your benefits are dependent upon your e-class.

 All hourly classified employees have access to free confidential counseling through the Employee Assistance Program.

-Services are provided by Reliant Behavioral Health and appointments can be scheduled by calling (866) 750-1327.
+The employee assistance program provides the employee with up to eight (8) free confidential counseling visits per incident per person per plan year and 4 free coaching sessions per person per plan year.
+Services are provided by Uprise Health and appointments can be scheduled by calling 866-750-1327.
 When calling, employees should state that they are an employee of Lane Community College to receive the benefit.
-The first six (6) visits each plan year (October 1 - September 30) are at no charge to the employee.

-Online resources are also available, using the access code "OEBB", in the Member Benefits section of Reliant Behavioral Health's website.
-Additionally, online videos are available on the Reliant Behavioral Health YouTube Channel.
+Online resources are also available, using the access code "OEBB", in the Member Resources section of Uprise Health's website.
+Additionally, online videos are available on the Uprise Health YouTube Channel.